CristianoManoel/PlataformModernization/Cloud/README.md

 ## What is Cloud Computing?
 Cloud computing is the on-demand delivery of compute power, database storage, applications, and other IT resources through a cloud services platform via the internet with pay-as-you-go pricing.

-## The 5 Essential Characteristics of a Cloud Service
+## Five Essential Characteristics of a Cloud Service

 1. **On-demand self-service** – if you are not able to subscribe and configure the service without the aid of a systems administrator or outside party it is not a cloud service.